 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-The David N. Pincus Global Health Fellowship is a premier program in the Global Health Center at CHOP.
+The David N. Pincus Global Health Fellowship is a premier program in the Global Health Center at Children’s Hospital of Philadelphia (CHOP).
 It extends CHOP’s clinical, educational, research and advocacy programs beyond the borders of the United States and into international partner communities.
-The vision of the fellowship is to train leaders and advanced thinkers in pediatric global health.
+The vision of the fellowship is to train leaders in pediatric global health.

-Established in 2008 by a generous gift of David N. Pincus, this fellowship program provides opportunities for Global Health fellows to enhance their clinical, educational, research, advocacy and leadership skills in pediatric global health.
-The fellowship seeks outstanding candidates who not only want to provide clinical service and education in a developing setting, but who are also problem solvers who will work with their mentors to design and implement projects and research studies that will benefit children in our partner communities.
-Accepted applicants join an intense and exciting two-year academic fellowship at The Children’s Hospital of Philadelphia and work primarily in one of our partner countries: the Dominican Republic or Botswana.
+Established in 2008 by a generous gift from David N. Pincus, this fellowship program provides opportunities for Global Health fellows to enhance their clinical, educational, research, advocacy and leadership skills in pediatric global health.
+The fellowship seeks outstanding candidates who not only want to provide clinical service and education in a global setting, but who are also problem solvers who will work with their mentors to design and implement projects and research studies that will benefit children in our partner communities.
+Accepted applicants join an educationally rich and exciting three-year, fully funded academic pediatric global health fellowship at CHOP and will work primarily in one of our partner countries: Botswana or the Dominican Republic.

-Global Health fellows will work collaboratively with in-country professional colleagues.
+Global Health fellows work collaboratively with in-country professional colleagues.
 The fellow will have regular and ongoing pediatric clinical responsibilities.
-The range of clinical service includes ambulatory care in the Dominican Republic (outpatient preventive and sick office visits, outreach and home visits) and inpatient pediatric care performed at the level of a general inpatient pediatric hospitalist in Botswana.
+The range of clinical service includes ambulatory care in the Dominican Republic (outpatient, preventive and sick office visits, outreach and home visits) and inpatient pediatric care performed at the level of a general inpatient pediatric hospitalist in Botswana.